 Dr. Craig Ziering Quoted in

-“These are unprecedented times we are navigating — and it is definitely apparent in my practice,” Dr. Craig Ziering, a West Hollywood, California, hair loss specialist, told New Beauty.
-“We are seeing more patients whose hair loss is being triggered by stress, and they are eager to connect and get answers.”
+“These are unprecedented times we are navigating—and it is definitely apparent daily in my practice,” says West Hollywood, CA hair restoration specialist Dr. Craig Ziering.
+“We are seeing and fielding more phone calls from patients wanting to know what is happening to their hair.
+Hair health and loss is often an indicator of other medical conditions.
+In this case, we are seeing many more patients whose hair loss is being triggered by stress, and they are eager to connect and get answers and solutions.”

 Case in point: One such patient of Dr. Ziering’s had a consultation with him two years ago, and had not yet committed to moving forward with a hair-transplant procedure.
 The patient works in the hospitality industry and, as one can imagine, it is an incredibly stressful time for her given her line of work.

 Last week, she reached out, sharing that she was very stressed and experiencing increased hair shedding; she was prescribed a combination of non-surgical therapies to begin a medical management of her hair loss.

 “For several years, we have offered virtual consultations: Skype, FaceTime, Zoom and the old-fashioned, but very reliable, phone call as an appointment option,” says Dr. Ziering.
 “We are working with our existing and new patients virtually right now.
 People still care about their hair health and their appearance, and we do want to be available to help them get answers to their questions about their hair loss—especially if it is stress-induced.”

 “We want to help dial down the stress level as much as possible.”